KBEQ-FM: Early years (1960–1973)

-Top 40 (1973-1993)
+Top 40 (1973–1993)

-On August 15, 1973, with the growing popularity of FM radio, KBEY ended the progressive rock format and switched to Top 40/CHR as "Super-Q, Q-104."
+On August 15, 1973, with the growing popularity of FM radio, KBEY ended the progressive rock format and switched to contemporary hit radio as "Super-Q, Q-104".
 It was modeled after San Diego Top 40 station KCBQ's "Super Q" format, a format that was growing across the country at the time.
-KBEY's call sign changed to KBEQ, and adopted the slogan "Super-Q Plays Favorites."
+KBEY's call sign changed to KBEQ, and adopted the slogan "Super-Q Plays Favorites".
 Q-104 gradually chipped away at Kansas City's powerhouse AM Top 40 station, WHB.
-Public service announcements were called "Q Tips."
+Public service announcements were called "Q Tips".

 A "Super-Q" phone-in contest had become popular in San Diego, tying up the city's telephone network (a dangerous problem the station publicized wildly).
 It was replicated on a smaller scale in Kansas City.
 The large number of listeners hurriedly dialing the station's number for the contest would create many wrong numbers.
 That prompted Southwestern Bell in Kansas City to respond in the same way as other cities, by creating a new phone exchange just for radio, TV and other entities that might suddenly get large numbers of calls.
 The three-number exchange was unique, so there would be few or no wrong numbers.
 KBEQ jammed the lines with its "Treasure Hunt" contest.
 So Southwestern Bell assigned KBEQ Kansas City's first 576-7xxx number.
-It was 816-576-7104, but the 576-7xxx system worked in the 913 area code too, covering both Missouri and Kansas-based stations in the Kansas City metro area.
+It was (816) 576-7104, but the 576-7xxx system worked in the 913 area code too, covering both Missouri and Kansas-based stations in the Kansas City metro area.

 Previously, the only way many FM radio station owners could make a profit was to lease 10% of the signal out for a subsidiary communications authority (SCA) channel.
 Muzak was a huge customer, using FM stations to broadcast "elevator music" to banks, restaurants and stores.
 Mark Wodlinger recognized the value of this service, and brought AgReports to Kansas City, using the 103.3 subcarrier of KPRS by contract.
 Up to 80 miles away, a grain elevator would hoist an antenna to the roof and pick up a constant stream of up-to-the minute commodity prices.
 At first, reports came by voice on a McMartin SCA table radio, with formatted note pads included to jot prices on.
 Soon, the stream went digital and the output was a TV screen full of scrolling prices.
 Then, Wodlinger brought in a medical radio network, free to doctors, with ad-supported medical talk radio all day, broadcast on KBEQ's own SCA channel.